handist/collections/README.md

 * src
   * handist
     * util: sequential/multi-thread
       * dist: distributed collections
-  * samples
+    * tests: test routines

 * Gradle or some build systems are used to setup APGAS Library or something